m0ose/asx/docs/Patch.md

 # Patch.js

-The patches instance of class Patches creates Patch instances and places them in the patches AgentArray.
-This class itself is an argument to `new Patches(model, Patch, 'patches')`
+The patches AgentSet creates the Patch instances it contains.
+Class Patch is an argument to `new Patches(model, Patch, 'patches')`

 ## Statics

-> `static variables ()`
+> `static defaultVariables ()`

-Returns an object with defaulted variables for the patch.
+Returns an object with defaulted variables for the patch constructor.

 ## Constructor